atakanaltok/awesome-useful-websites/README.md

 * https://www.3dgifmaker.com/ - 3D Gif Maker, you can easily make Gifs from your images
 * https://ezgif.com/ - Online GIF maker and image editor
 * https://www.zamzar.com/ - Convert documents, images, videos & sound - 1100+ formats supported
+* https://www.web2pdfconvert.com/ - Convert Web or HTML to PDF, Image

 ### URL
 * https://shrtco.de/tools/ - URL tools
 * https://www.onelink.to/ - Link and QR code for your apps
 * https://appopener.com/ - Create smart links to open desired apps from url without login
+* https://digital.com/best-web-hosting/who-is/ - Find Out Who is Hosting Any Domain in Seconds and learn about the web host, IP address, name servers and more
+* https://webhook.site/ - Inspect, test and automate (with the visual Custom Actions builder, or WebhookScript) any incoming HTTP request or e-mail

 #### URL Shortener